 Nerve function is disrupted as the nerve’s ability to transmit pain signals to the spinal cord is interrupted by the high frequency current that is used during a radiofrequency ablation procedure.
 The electrical current is transmitted from a generator to the electrode; the current then passes from the electrode to the patient’s body and into a grounding pad.
 This process establishes an electromagnetic field at the electrode and this creates electro-thermal heat.
 The heat that is applied to the targeted nerves impairs or destroys the nerves, resulting in a disruption of pain signal transmission, resulting in the relief of chronic pain.

-Once the radiofrequency ablation procedure is complete, patients are monitored for adverse reactions, including motor deficits, paralysis, muscle weakness, and severe pain.
+Once the procedure is complete, there may also be pain after radiofrequency ablation.
+During this period, patients are monitored for adverse reactions, including motor deficits, paralysis, muscle weakness, and severe pain.
 Patients are advised to have someone drive them home after the procedure and to use caution when returning to regular activities because mild soreness and pain may develop during their recovery period.
-Moreover, it can take up to one month for damaged nerves to lose their functioning completely, and during this time, mild pain may be experienced by the patient.
+Moreover, it can take up to one month for damaged nerves to lose their functioning completely, and during this time, mild pain after radiofrequency ablation may be experienced.
 Until the nerve functioning is completely lost, patients may continue to experience symptoms such as muscle weakness.
 It can therefore be necessary for the physician to prescribe analgesic medication to help the patient manage their pain and discomfort during their recovery period.

 After a radiofrequency ablation procedure, there are some restrictions that patients should follow, including: